MarioChackGitHub/MarioChackGitHub/README.md

 ## Hi, my name is Mario Chacon 👋

 🔭 I’m currently working as a TA at The Bridge Education S.L.
-🌱 I’m looking for a project whewre I can continue growing and developing my current skills
+🌱 I’m looking for a project where I can continue growing and developing my current skills
 🙋‍♂️ Continuously learning!